hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

     This includes:

-    - a public facing load balancer that listens for http requests on port 80 and forward them to port 8000 on the backend services
+    - a public facing load balancer that listens for HTTP requests on port 80 and forwards them to port 8000 on the backend services
-    - a CDN which will provide an HTTPS based endpoint and forward requests to the load balancer
+    - a CDN which will provide an HTTPS based endpoint and forwards requests to the load balancer.

 1. When we define load balancers we don't define the backends that it will forward requests to, instead the backend services register with the load balancer.
-So lets add that to the solution as well
+So let's add that to the solution as well.

     ```json
     {